 Peter R. Kagan has served as one of our (and prior to our corporate reorganization, Laredo LLC's) directors since July 2007.
-He has been with Warburg Pincus LLC ("Warburg Pincus") since 1997 where he leads the firm's investment activities in energy and natural resources.
+He has been with Warburg Pincus since 1997 where he leads the firm's investment activities in energy and natural resources.
 He is a Partner of Warburg Pincus & Co. and a Managing Director of Warburg Pincus.
 He is also a member of Warburg Pincus' Executive Management Group.
-Mr. Kagan is currently on the board of directors of Antero Resources, Asian American Gas Ltd., Fairfield Energy, Hawkwood Energy LLC, MEG Energy, Canbriam Energy Inc., Targa Resources Inc. and Targa Resources Partners L.P.
+Mr. Kagan is currently on the board of directors of Antero Resources Corporation (where he serves on the governance and nominating committee), Targa Resources Corp. (where he serves on the compensation committee and chairs the nominating and governance committee), AAG Energy Ltd. (formerly Asian American Gas Ltd.), Fairfield Energy, Hawkwood Energy LLC, Delonex Energy, MEG Energy, Canbriam Energy Inc., Venari Resources LLC, and Brigham Resources, LLC.
 He previously served on the board of directors of Broad Oak Energy Inc. ("Broad Oak"), Lariat and Latigo.
+Mr. Kagan is a director of Resources for the Future and a trustee of Milton Academy.
 Mr. Kagan received a Bachelor of Arts degree cum laude from Harvard College and Juris Doctorate and Master of Business Administration degrees with honors from the University of Chicago.